sheltermanager/asm3/doc/manual/gettingstarted.rst

 follows:

-1. If you want to use your own animal classifications, you can use the Settings->Lookup Data->Animal Types to alter the standard ASM ones - ASM assumes your shelter deals with dogs and cats and wants to differentiate between stray and abandoned animals.
+1. If you want to use your own animal classifications, you can use the :menuselection:`Settings --> Lookup Data --> Animal Types` to alter the standard ASM ones - ASM assumes your shelter deals with dogs and cats and wants to differentiate between stray and abandoned animals.
 After doing that, select your new defaults in the correct place on the defaults tab of the Settings->Options screen.

-2. Go to the Settings->Options->Details screen and enter your shelter's details.
+2. Go to the *Settings->Options->Details* screen and enter your shelter's details.
 You can set all of the systemwide behaviours for ASM and control the format of generated animal codes from this screen as well.

-3. Go to Settings->Lookup Data->Breeds - Remove any unwanted breeds and species
+3. Go to *Settings->Lookup Data->Breeds* - Remove any unwanted breeds and species
    from the database that your shelter does not deal with.

-4. Go to Settings->Reports->Browse sheltermanager.com and install some reports.
+4. Go to *Settings->Reports->Browse sheltermanager.com* and install some reports.

-5. Create usernames and passwords for your shelter staff in the Settings->System User Accounts screen.
+5. Create usernames and passwords for your shelter staff in the *Settings->System User Accounts* screen.
 Once you have your own username and password, delete the default “user” user.